 The art of mending ceramics and glass with natural lacquer and real gold.

-Taketombo wrote the following articles because of the many misinformation and authenticity claim in kintsugi method and materials in the market.
+We decided to write the following articles because of the many misinformation in kintsugi method and materials in the market.
 We understand the challenge for overseas advocates to get genuine English information on this rare craft and to procure material and tools.
-We are sad to see overseas advocates paying premium for substitutions and insufficient tool sets.
+We are sad to see serious overseas advocates paying premium for anything from commodified kintsugi pieces, to substitute-material and amateur tool sets.

-Ultimately, what is important for us is not the methods and tools you choose to use in your own kintsugi projects, but to have true understanding of this ancient crafts and respect the artisans that devoted their life in learning and practicing it.
+Ultimately, you choose the methods and tools for your own kintsugi projects.
+For us, we want to provide true understanding of this ancient crafts and gain respect for artisans that devoted their life in learning and practicing this slow craft.
 We hope you find our information and effort beneficial to your learning and practicing of this craft, being miles away from Japan.